iiasa/Condor_run_R/configuring.md

 - `"Error"`, when a job errors or goes on hold.
 - `"Always"`, when a job completes or reaches checkpoint.

-**Beware:** when your run has many jobs, selecting anything other than `"Never"` will be very spammy.
+**⚠️Beware:** when your run has many jobs, selecting anything other than `"Never"` will be very spammy.

 ### EMAIL_ADDRESS

 Default value: `NULL`

 Set with your email if you don't receive notifications.
 Typically not needed as Condor by default tries to infer your email from your username.

 ### NICE_USER

 Default value: `FALSE`

 Be nice, give jobs of other users priority by setting this to `TRUE`.

 ### CLUSTER_NUMBER_LOG

 Default value: `""`

 Path of log file for capturing cluster number.
 No such file is written when set to an empty string.